RajPratik17/Task1-/README.md

 # Task1-
-Create a simple webpage using HTML to define its structure and CSS to style elements such as text, colors, and layout.
+To create a simple webpage using HTML to define its structure and CSS to style elements such as text, colors, and layout.